 - manage your phone, email or any other arrangements, or even better

-- automatise the whole process for you and just send you regular reminders.
+- automatize the whole process for you and just send you regular reminders.

-That’s how you’ll make sure you never miss an important appointment and that your days are super-organised to make you highly productive but as stress-free as possible.
+That’s how you’ll make sure you never miss an important appointment and that your days are super-organized to make you highly productive but as stress-free as possible.

 6. Social Media Management